mindis/snowplow.github.com/analytics/customer-analytics/customer-lifetime-value.md

 4. Signing up for email marketing
 5. Signing up to a new freemium service

-How you ascribe to actions like the ones listed above will be subject to a blog post in the future.
+How you ascribe value to actions like the ones listed above will be subject to a blog post in the future.
 (There are wide range of possible techniques: because SnowPlow gives you access to granular event-level detail, it enables you to use a wide range of techniques to analyse the associated value.)
 The important thing to understand from the perspective of this guide is that there is a value that you ascribe at the time you perform the analysis.
 When you perform the anaysis, you create a table with the different values:

 {% highlight mysql %}
 CREATE TABLE events_by_value (